-- xx=two letter language spec like en for English - If a lang argument is given without a language value or with the value "xx" or if no lang argument is added, the title lang attribute in the xmltv will be lang="xx", which is supposed to indicate the 'original' show title in an unspecified language.
-If a two letter language spec is provided it will use that in the xmltv lang= attribute.
+xx=two letter language spec like en for English

+If a lang argument is given without a language value or with the value "xx" or if no lang argument is added, the title lang attribute in the xmltv will be lang="xx", which is supposed to indicate the 'original' show title in an unspecified language.
+If a two-letter language spec is provided, it will use that in the xmltv lang= attribute.
 Example:

+'''

 title.scrub {single|....}

 titleoriginal.scrub {single (lang=en)|....}

 could result in something like:

 <title lang="es">Mujeres Desperadas</title>

-<title lang="en">Desperate Housewives</title></title></title></title>
+<title lang="en">Desperate Housewives</title>

+'''

-productiondate (optional), xmltv element -date The productiondate should yield the year of the production of the show.
-Because it is often hidden inside another element, like the description it is rather difficult to find unique element separators.
-WebGrab+Plus will scrub the element, like the description it is rather difficult to find unique element separators.
+productiondate (optional), xmltv element -date-

+The productiondate should yield the year of the production of the show.
+As it is often hidden inside another element, like the description it is rather difficult to find unique element separators.
 WebGrab+Plus will scrub the first 'year' value (yyyy) between the element separators automatically.

-- episode (optional), xmltv element -episode-numFor this element a dedicated argument 'pattern' can be used to recognise and convert the scrubbed value.
-The background of that is that the majority of xmltv import utilities of PVR programs expect a certain standard of the episode number. (being used to schedule series recordings).
-The favorite episode number statndard is xmltv\ns.
-With the help of the 'pattern' argument most custom episode number formats can be converted into xmltv\ns standard or into simple 'onscreen' format.
-See 4.6.5 Operations (and scrubs) with argument 'pattern' and pattern argument - Boolean type elements (optional) like , subtitles (xmltv element -subtitles-), premiere (xmltv element -premiere-) and previousshown (xmltv element -previously-shown-) These elements have no value in xmltv, they are either listed , like <premiere/>, or not listed.
+• episode (optional), xmltv element -episode-num-

+For this element a dedicated argument 'pattern' can be used to recognise and convert the scrubbed value.
+The background of that is that the majority of xmltv import utilities of PVR programs expect a certain standard of the episode number.
+(Used to schedule series recordings).
+The favorite episode number standard is xmltv_ns.
+With the help of the 'pattern' argument most custom episode number formats can be converted into the xmltv_ns standard or into a simple 'onscreen' format.
+See 4.6.5 Operations (and scrubs) with argument 'pattern' and pattern argument subtitles (xmltv element -subtitles-), premiere (xmltv element -premiere-) and previousshown (xmltv element -previously-shown-)